mixcloud/django-speedbar/README.rst

 Installation
 =====

-To install django-speedbar add it to your installed apps and add the speedbar middleware.
+To install django-speedbar add it to your installed apps, urls, and add the speedbar middleware.

 .. code:: python

+   # settings.py

     INSTALLED_APPS = [
         # ...